 expression is assigned to

-field.
+field_name.
 This value is the initial value of the field.

-Name of the record variable that you are declaring.
+The name of the record variable that you are declaring.

 See "%ROWTYPE Attribute".

-Name of a previously declared record variable.
+The name of a previously declared record variable.

 See "%TYPE Attribute".